marcelooblan2016/marcelooblan2016/README.md

            "title": "Web Developer",
            "time": "2012 - 2016",
            "description": [
-                  "Develop their website, created a CMS, Chat App exclusively for company, Some New-to-me Projects like Online Refund System and Exclusive Payment Gateway."
+                  "Develop their website, created a CMS, Chat Appexclusively for company, Some New-to-me Projects like Online Refund System and Exclusive Payment Gateway."
            ]
        },
   ]